By Michael Holland –

 - Then start attending leadership development programs which attempt to educate them on the effective ways to manage and lead

-Young leaders, our millennials between 25 and 34 years old, are the future of our companies and organizations.
+Young leaders are the future of our companies and organizations.

 Consider these three ways we limit our leaders and their potential for impact.